 Walk through the Valley of the Winds to explore the beautiful, red, domed rocks that comprise the site.
 Visit two separate lookouts for great views over the area.

 Rise early to enjoy some more time in the outdoors of Alice Springs on your own.
 Then hop on your flight to Adelaide, the capital of South Australia.
 Use your free time this afternoon to indulge in the multicultural flavours infused in the city’s restaurants, partake in the pulsing arts and live-music scene, and count church spires as you search for pubs and hip bars tucked away in city lanes.
-Then it’s time to embrace the energy of Adelaide on a final night out together!
+Then it’s time to embrace the energy of Adelaide on a night out with the group!

 Depart at any time.